codacy/docs/docs/release-notes/cloud/cloud-2023-11-23-new-coverage-engine-status-checks.md

 If you are using the old status check to block merging pull requests on GitHub, remove the old Codacy Coverage Report as a required check of your pull requests' target branch:

-1. [Edit the the branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule#editing-a-branch-protection-rule) of your pull requests' target branch.
+1. [Edit the branch protection rule](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule#editing-a-branch-protection-rule) of your pull requests' target branch.
 1. Remove the old **Codacy Coverage Report** under the section **Require status checks to pass before merging** and save your changes:

 ![New Coverage status checks GitHub](../images/ala-695-update-status-checks-github.png)